-In helping merchants and tradespeople resume normal business life, the 1000 kg van symbolized France’s economic recovery after the Second World War.
+In helping merchants and tradespeople resume normal business life, the 1,000 kg van symbolised France’s economic recovery after the Second World War.

-In the massive drive to rebuild France after the Second World War, the Pons plan set about determining needs and allocating tasks throughout French industry.
-Renault was one of the companies selected for the 1000/1400 kg programme, and presented its new model (affectionately baptized “the 1000 kg”) in 1945.
-It was designed with robustness uppermost in mind, making exclusive use of tried and tested techniques.
-So whereas Citroën’s Type H brought in front-wheel drive, the Renault model would stick with rear-wheel drive, and it would be powered by the sideways-mounted engine introduced ten years earlier on the Primaquatre.
-The coachwork featured a wooden frame (dropped in 1950), and the radiator grill used the horizontal slats characteristic of Renault light commercial vehicles.
+France was struggling to rebuild after the Second World War, and the Pons plan set about determining needs and allocating tasks throughout French industry.
+Renault was one of the companies selected for the 1,000/1,400 kg programme, and presented its new model (christened “the 1,000 kg”) in 1945.
+Whereas Citroën’s Type H brought in front-wheel drive, the robust Renault model would stick with rear-wheel drive, and it would be powered by the sideways-mounted engine introduced ten years earlier on Primaquatre.
+The coachwork featured a wooden frame, and the radiator grille used the horizontal slats characteristic of Renault light commercial vehicles.

-Displayed model : The vehicle displayed is a 206 E1 model which has a wooden structure covered with sheet metal.
-It is recognizable by its headlamps, set on either side of the radiator grill.
-Decorated in the colours of Barnier, confectioner since 1885, this commercial vehicle was presented during the Saint Cloud Historic Festival in 2004
+Model displayed: The vehicle displayed is a 206 E1 model which with a wooden structure covered with sheet metal.
+It is recognisable by its headlamps, set on either side of the radiator grille.
+Decorated in the colours of Barnier, a confectioner since 1885, this commercial vehicle was presented during the Saint Cloud Historic Festival in 2004.